mandar1jn/nutcheck/README.md

 git commit
 ```

+## Credits
+ - Many tests and the `run.bash` script were taken from the test framework on Canvas
+ - Tests in the `cocosnoot` directory were taken from [stephenswat/cocosnoot](https://github.com/stephenswat/cocosnoot)

 ## Contributing

 Please contribute your own tests!
 You can ask for write access to the repository, or create a pull request.